 May choicest blessings still attend Each honest-hearted open friend, And calm and quiet be his end, Be a' that's gude before him!
 May peace and plenty be his lot,

 Peace and plenty,

 Peace and plenty,

 May peace and plenty be his lot,

 And dainties a great store o'm:

 May peace and plenty be his lot,

 Unstain'd by any vicious blot!

-And may he never want a groat
+Ând may he never want a groat

 That's fond of Tullochgorum.

 But for the discontented fool,

 Wha wants to be oppression's tool,

 May envy gnaw his rotten soul,

-And blackest fiends devour him?
+And blackest fiends devour him!

 May dole and sorrow be his chance,

 And honest souls abhor him:

 May dole and sorrow be his chance,

 Dole and sorrow,

 Dole and sorrow,

+May do e and sorrow be his chance,

 And a' the ills that come frae France,

 Whae'er he be that winna dance

 The Reel of Tullochgorum.